 Benchmarking off this relative measure serves to place the latest Omicron variant (93 mutations on 2 Dec 2021) as originating from an LCA at 93/46 x 23 months = 47 months – or Jan 2018 in origin.
 A clean match.

-If evolutionary pressure during the last year had served to accelerate this variant into being (or even cause its 12-mutation spread observed over a mere 8 days), then it should have borne the nucleotide base of any variant on the above chart (Exhibit 7.9) which has existed since Clade 19A.
+If evolutionary pressure during the last year had served to accelerate this variant into being (or even cause its 12-mutation spread observed over a mere 8 days), then it should have borne the nucleotide base of any variant on the above chart (Exhibit 7.10) which has existed since Clade 19A.
 As one can observe in Exhibits 7.6 and 7.9 above, Omicron did not bear such a genetic legacy from any existing clade – merely the ‘N501Y association’ with Alpha.
+However, this mere single nucleotide linkage with Alpha is not enough solid evidence, so we undertook a more sophisticated approach to viral adjacency next.

-Thus, by means of this highly divergent novel-base Omicron genome, we find agreement with our early 2018 lab leak estimate and as well provide a fourth means of falsifying China’s Dec 2019 narrative.
+Thus, by means of this highly divergent novel-base Omicron genome, we find agreement with our early 2018 lab leak estimate and as well provide a ninth means of falsifying China’s Dec 2019 narrative.

 8. Do the progression timelines of the wild (B.1) and Delta (B.1.617.2) variants of SARS-Cov-2 agree in their implications?
 Answer: No.

-China’s CCP lied about the speed at which SARS-CoV-2 B.1 spread globally.
-This variant of the virus not only did not spread globally in a mere two to three months, but moreover when indexed against the well-measured rate of spread for the Delta variant, indicates a probable index case and inception in China of around mid-to-late 2018, or into 2019 at the latest (if we pretend that the Delta variant is not really more transmissible).
+This serves to support the notion that China’s CCP lied about the speed at which SARS-CoV-2 B.1 spread globally.
+This variant of the virus not only did not spread to 95% of nations in a mere two to three months, but moreover when indexed against the well-measured rate of spread for the Delta variant, indicates a probable index case and inception in China of around mid-to-late 2018, or into 2019 at the latest (if we pretend that the Delta variant is not really more transmissible).
 The relative transmission rate for Delta is sourced from 26 Aug 2021 CDC advisory on Delta variant.
-Some sources contend that Delta’s transmission rate, relative to the wild virus, is even higher than 2.5 : 1.34 However for conservancy, we use the CDC comparative in Exhibit 8.1 below, which is damning enough as it is.
+Some sources contend that Delta’s transmission rate, relative to the wild virus, is even higher than 2.5 : 1.54 However for conservancy, we use the CDC comparative in Exhibit 8.2 below, which is damning enough as it is.

 9. Did the CCP bear the capacity and opportunity to release, and imminent risk of releasing Covid in 2018/19?
 Answer: Yes.